taylorSando/pedestal-todo/beginners.md

 This is extracting the url value to determine the kind of rendering engine that is used.
 If you were to enter **http://localhost:3000/todo-data-ui.html?renderer=auto** you would get the auto renderer.
 This is very useful for debugging purposes.
 I'll explain what that does in some later section.
 For now, use the regular renderer.
 Do this by going to **http://localhost:3000/todo-data-ui.html** You should see the todo application, and should be able to interact with it.

-Back to the code and how this happens.  renderer is extracting the query parameter.
+Back to the code and how this happens.
+Renderer is extracting the query parameter.
 If it's auto, it grabs the automatic renderer.
 If it's anything else, it grabs the one that I created, which is located at **app/src/todo/rendering.cljs**.
 This is where the mapping between application deltas and the DOM happen.
 When the application's data model changes, it sends out what are called Application Deltas.
 There are six of them: **:node-create, :node-destroy, :transform-enable, :transform-disable, :value, and :attr**.
 So what is an Application Delta?
 It's a report of a change in the data model in a way that maps into a tree data structure.
 For example, let us say that you had a data model like the following:

 ```clojure
 {:todo